Overnight Camp Resources

-- Send a completed Transportation Form
+- Submit a completed Transportation Form on CampBrain

 - If travel plans change or are confirmed less than two weeks before camp begins, please contact our coordinator.

+Fees for transportation are $75 one-way and $150 round-trip per camper.
 Please book flights according to camp schedule.
 Campers cannot arrive on property before 3:00pm on opening day.

 Cabin Mate Requests and Placements

 While we do recommend that your camper come to camp on their own, in order to get the full experience of discovering themselves outside of their everyday and learning to create their own community, we do allow campers to make one cabin mate request if they so choose.
 However, both campers MUST request each other and be of similar age and same gender in order for us to honor that request.
 We make no promises, but we do our best to grant each request.

 Camp Kanuga has a zero tolerance bullying policy.
 Bullying is the antithesis of the Camp Kanuga community.
 Please speak to your children about bullying prior to their arrival to camp.
 Please encourage your camper to communicate any bullying or other negative behaviors to their counselors.
 If a child’s bullying behavior continues, this may result in dismissal from camp.

 At Kanuga, campers enjoy the outdoors and develop a greater appreciation for the environment.
 They also experience the companionship of other children as they acquire skills that improve self-confidence, increase self-reliance, and enhance the ability to cooperate with others.